ArturMiguel/r-FreeGameFindings/README.md

 *This project is for personal use.
 All information collected has their respective links and authors mentioned.

-## How it work?
+## How does it work?

-The bot scrapes [r/FreeGamesOnSteam](https://www.reddit.com/r/FreeGamesOnSteam/) and collects all recent posts.
+The bot scrapes [r/FreeGameFindings](https://www.reddit.com/r/FreeGameFindings/) and collects all recent posts.
 After collecting the posts, the bot removes the invalid posts (not free games or already been sent) and sends the new posts to Discord.
-The `id` of the last post is saved locally in `./src/recent-post.json` for comparisons.
+The `id` of the last post sent is stored locally in `./src/recent-post.json` for comparisons.

 ## Requirements
 - [Node.js](https://nodejs.org/en/)